 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Automated Content Distribution Phase – Summary
+WordPress Traffic Blueprint: Content Syndication Stage – Summary

-Once you have your website or blog and plugins fully set up and configured, all you have to do then is post content on a regular basis to automatically start generating new traffic.
+Once you have your WordPress site and plugins fully set up and expertly configured, all you have to do then is post new content on a regular basis to automatically start generating more web traffic organically.

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next article in the WordPress Traffic Automation Blueprint series.
+Once you have configured your WordPress site, the next step is to optimize as much of the process as can be improved.
+This step is covered in the next article in our WordPress Traffic Blueprint series.